Taku-10/Portfolio/README.md

 # Portfolio

-# Auctions App
-This is a Node.js web application built with Express and MongoDB that allows users to create and bid on auctions.
+This is my personal portfolio website built with Bootstrap, CSS, EJS (HTML), Node.js, and Express.

 # Features
-	User authentication and authorization
-	User registration and login
-	Forgot password functionality
-	Profile management for users
-	Create, edit, and delete auctions
-	Bid on auctions
-	Closing of auctions and determining the winning bid Notification system for updates on auctions(Email notifications) Option for users to add items to their watchlist filter listings by category
-	View auction details and bidding history
-	Search for listings by name or description
+About page with more detailed information about me Skills section with information about all my technical skills Education section with information about my education thus far Projects section with all my projects that i have done and links to the live site for some and links to the github code for all of them
+Contact page with a contact form for visitors to send me a message as well as my contact information Responsive design for optimal viewing on desktop, tablet, and mobile devices

 # Technologies Used
+Bootstrap
+CSS
+EJS
 Node.js
 Express
-	MongoDB
-	Mongoose
-	Passport.js
-	Bootstrap
-	EJS
-	CSS
-	sendgrid API
-	mapbox API

-# Installation
-	1. Clone or download the repository
-	2. Install the dependencies: npm install
-	3. Create a .env file in the root directory with the following variables:
-	4. DB_URL: URL of your MongoDB database
-	5.Start the server: npm start

 # Usage
-	Navigate to http://localhost:3000 in your web browser.
-	Sign up for a new account or log in with an existing one.
-	Create a new auction by clicking the "Create Listing" button on the navigation bar Bid on an existing auction by clicking the listing's image and then scrolling down to the auction information section and entering your bid amount
-	View your active auctions and bidding history on your profile page.
+To use this website, simply visit https://aqueous-journey-25318.herokuapp.com/ in your web browser.
+Explore the about, education, projects, skills and contact sections to learn more about me and my work.
+Fill out the contact form on the contact page to send me a message.

 # Contributing
 Contributions are welcome!
 Please submit a pull request or create an issue if you encounter any bugs or have suggestions for new features.